yanbingtao/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Has only one command :  `i-set i/INGREDIENT_NAME m/AMOUNT`.

   * Pros: Easier to implement and test.
 Theoretically speaking, this one command can achieve the same effect as `i-set-default` and `i-set-all`  by entering it multiple times.
-  * Cons: Does not really suit the user's needs because it can be very tedious to use.
+  * Cons: Does not really suit the user's needs because it can be tedious to set each ingredient individually.

 ### \[Proposed\] Undo/redo feature